whymariyam/langgraph-budget-analyzer/README.md

 It uses **LangChain** for LLM management and a **LangGraph** agent to extract financial metrics from markdown invoices into **PostgreSQL** with **concurrent LLM processing** and expense visualization through **Matplotlib**.

+PostgreSQL retains the relational db format which made it supr easy to maintain the tabular form our markdown files had.

 ## Visual

 ![Alt text description](budget_chart.png)